peopleinfo/worm-zone/client/README.md

-# Worm Zone Client
+# Snake Zone Client

-This directory contains the client-side application for the Worm Zone game.
+This directory contains the client-side application for the Snake Zone game.

 ## Technologies Used